Skip to content

 1. Select Attach your own.

-2. Enter the stated NPV, IRR and payback from your model.
+3. Enter the stated NPV, IRR and payback from your model.
+All three are optional.

-3. Link the source — a Confluence page or supporting document holding the workings — so Tollgate and Ask Tollgate can point back to it.
+Tollgate and Ask Tollgate can then point back to the linked source.
 See Attach supporting documents.

-If a board paper is linked as a supporting document, use Push to board paper (or Update board paper) to write the key financial figures into its fenced key-figures section, keeping the sponsor’s decision artefact current.
+Once you link a board paper as a supporting document, use Update key figures in Confluence.
+Tollgate writes the key financial figures into the paper’s fenced key-figures section.
+This keeps the sponsor’s decision artefact current.